abdoyasser15/Talabat.Solution/README.md

 # Talabat.Solution 🍔
-An ASP.NET Core Web API for a food delivery e-commerce system.
+An ASP.NET Core Web API for a Product delivery e-commerce system.

 ---